DigitalPublishingToolkit/TOD27-Final-Corrections/md/09bibliogrpahy.md

 Dawson, Jonathan.
 ‘Dziga Vertov’, *Senses of Cinema,* issue 23 (2003).

-De Certeau, Manuel. *The Practice of Everyday Life: Living and cooking,* (Trans.
+De Certeau, Michel. *The Practice of Everyday Life: Living and cooking,* (Trans.
 Steven Rendall), Berkeley and Los Angeles: University of California Press, 1984.